 Ms Keys told Care Campaign “At the heart of what we do, our priority is to keep our residents and staff safe and happy.
 I and my staff are really proud we are known as the Kind Care Company because that is what we always aspire to be.
 However, things can go wrong and for our staff and residents to have added protection with safety monitoring is very much worth having further discussions on “.

-Jayne Connery said after her visit to Ghyll Grove “ My visit on behalf of Care Campaign For The Vulnerable, allowed us to discuss safety monitoring in communal areas with one of the biggest Care Providers in the UK.
-This meeting offered another unique opportunity to talk openly about the many benefits safety monitoring will bring and has proven, in many care homes, to offer a more open and transparent culture.
-Our dedicated care staff should be better safeguarded as well as our vulnerable residents.
+Jayne Connery said after her visit to Ghyll Grove “ My visit on behalf of Care Campaign For The Vulnerable gave us the opportunity to discuss safety monitoring in communal areas with one of the biggest Care Providers in the UK.
+This meeting alowed us to talk openly about the many benefits safety monitoring will bring and has proven, in many care homes, to offer a more open and transparent culture for our dedicated care staff as well as our vulnerable residents.
 Poor practice, preventable and non preventable incidents can happen in care especially when looking after vulnerable people with dementia and by installing safety monitoring this would pick up any poor /good performance by staff, highlight potential risks to vulnerable residents, stop false allegations of poor practice against staff - bringing in solutions and offer reassurance to management teams, dedicated carers and families.''

 Care Campaign would like to thank HCONE for inviting us to visit Ghyll Grove Care Home.

 "The evidence from Providers who have installed CCTV seems to me to merit careful attention and to be quite persuasive"